- Records Retention Center

-Before beginning to box records, determine that the records requiring storage or processing have been scheduled on the office's Schedule of Records Retention and Disposition Form (Form RC-2) (See Forms, Number 2.)
+- Before beginning to box records, determine that the records requiring storage or processing have been scheduled on the office's Schedule of Records Retention and Disposition Form (Form RC-2) (XLS).
 Any questions regarding the Form RC-2 should be directed to the Records Center Supervisor.

-The Records Center has purchased a "standard" storage box for the records it stores.
+- The Records Center has purchased a "standard" storage box for the records it stores.
 No other boxes will be accepted for safety and storage space reasons.
-Offices with records that do not lend themselves to a standard cubic foot box, i.e., commercial plans, engineer drawings etc., should contact the Center prior to boxing.
-However, the Records Center will accept files in any box if they are to be destroyed within the next six months.
+Offices with records that do not lend themselves to a standard cubic foot box, i.e., commercial plans, engineer drawings, etc. should contact the Center prior to boxing.
+However, the Records Center will accept files in any box if they are to be destroyed within the next 6 months.

 Boxes should be packed as follows:

-Place only one type of series of record in each box.
+- Place only 1 type of series of records in each box.
 Every effort should be made to locate and pack all records in a particular series prior to the transfer to the Center.
 This will ensure timely retrieval when a record needs to be pulled.
 The Records Center will not accept any boxes marked "Miscellaneous."

-A completed Records Transfer/Intake Form (See Forms, Number 4.), listing either the beginning and ending of a record series, or each file folder, needs to be filled out for each box.
-Please place these Transfer/Intake Forms in an envelope and give the envelope to the Centers staff upon arrival with the boxes.
+- A completed Records Transfer/Intake Form (XLS), listing either the beginning and ending of a record series, or each file folder, needs to be filled out for each box.
+Please place these Transfer/Intake Forms in an envelope and give the envelope to the Center's staff upon arrival with the boxes.
 No un-inventoried boxes will be accepted by the Center.
 The information recorded on the inventoried boxes will be the information the Center uses to track materials.
 Be specific, and let the Center determine exactly how the data will be used for retrieval.

-PLEASE NOTE: The Lorain County Records Center is considered an extension of the originating office for storage, retrieval and processing purposes only.
-The Center's staff, for any reason, will not do additional filing, record amendment or purging.
+Please note: The Lorain County Records Center is considered an extension of the originating office for storage, retrieval and processing purposes only.
+The Center's staff will not do additional filing, record amendment or purging for any reason.